catrincm/truthandsemantics-website/guidance-records-of-overriding.md

 To display list of people, i.e., research team.
 Not supported.
 I've used the compact list.

 Added "people" instruction in `layouts/partials/views/compact.html` to not display date.

+# Past People

+I just did the people thing also for a past-people folder.
+Hacky solution, but fine for now.